zaiisao/Documentation/en/Recording/recording_voice_video.md

     -   In the automatically record mode, the <code>-m</code> parameter merges all voice and video files of one uid and generates a single `UID_0_merge_av.mp4` file.
     -   In the manually record mode, the <code>startService</code> and <code>stopService</code> parameters manage and divide the recorded files.
 Each start/stop makes one service, and the <code>-m</code> parameter generates multiple `UID_XX_merge_av.mp4` files.

 The transcoding tool includes `video_convert.py` and `ffmpeg`.
-The Python script can merge the separated voice and video recording files into one MPEG-4 file and the script relies on `FFmpeg`.
-Ensure that the directory of `ffmpeg` is included in PATH.
-Execute the following command to run the transcoding tool:
+The Python script can merge the separated voice and video recording files into one MPEG-4 file and the script relies on `ffmpeg`.
+You can get the transcoding tool `ffmpeg` and `video_convert.py` in the **tools** folder in [Recording SDK](https://docs-preview.agoralab.co/en/Recording/downloads).
+Decompress `ffmpeg`, and make sure it is in the same directory as `video_convert.py.` Execute the following command to run the transcoding tool:

 Execute `python video_convert.py` with the following usage: